bitnami/containers/containers/wordpress/README.md

 ## Persisting your application

-For persistence of the Wordpress deployment, the above examples define docker volumes namely `mariadb_data`, `wordpress_data` and `apache_data`.
-The Wordpress application state will persist as long as these volumes are not removed.
+For persistence of the WordPress deployment, the above examples define docker volumes namely `mariadb_data`, `wordpress_data` and `apache_data`.
+The WordPress application state will persist as long as these volumes are not removed.

 If avoid inadvertent removal of these volumes you can [mount host directories as data volumes](https://docs.docker.com/engine/userguide/containers/dockervolumes/#mount-a-host-directory-as-a-data-volume).
 Alternatively you can make use of volume plugins to host the volume data.